Keeping safe when on a night out

 Make sure you know how you’re getting home before you set off out.
 It’s a good idea to keep your taxi fair/bus fair separate to your spending money so you don’t accidentally spend it while you’re out.

-Tell family or friends where you’re going and what time you’re expecting to be home.
+Tell family or friends where you’re going and what time you’re expected to be home.

 Take a mobile phone with you.
 Having a cheaper, basic phone is a good idea for taking on a night out.
 Make sure it’s charged, there’s credit on and your friends contact details are in there, just in case you need to make any calls.

-- If one of your friends is a bit worse for wear, stay with them and look after them.
+If one of your friends is a bit worse for wear, stay with them and look after them.
+You’d want someone to look after you if it was the other war round.

 Don’t flash the cash!
 You don’t know who might be watching.
-Also be aware if drawing cash out from a machine.
+Also be aware when drawing cash out from a machine.

 Keep your mobile phone and wallet out of sight and only take out the cash you need for that evening.